Indonesia cites strong US engagement as Blinken kicks off Southeast Asia tour - ExBulletin

 Blinken will deliver a speech on the United States’ Indo-Pacific strategy on Tuesday in the capital Jakarta, among other events, ahead of meetings in Malaysia and Thailand on Wednesday and Thursday, respectively.

-Blinken to pursue Biden’s goal of intensifying engagement with the 10-member bloc of the Association of Southeast Asian Nations (ASEAN) and discuss the president’s vision for an Indo-Pacific economic framework a senior US diplomat for Asia said ahead of the trip.
+Blinken will pursue Biden’s goal of increasing engagement with the 10-member bloc of the Association of Southeast Asian Nations (ASEAN) and discuss the president’s vision for an Indo-Pacific economic framework a senior US diplomat for Asia said ahead of the trip.

-The United States has also rebuffed Beijing’s assertion in the South China Sea, vector of $ 3 trillion in annual trade, and accuses its vast coastguard fleet of intimidating countries like Vietnam, the Philippines. , Malaysia and Indonesia by disrupting energy and fishing activities.

 China claims almost all of the sea as its own and has rejected US actions as interference from an outside power.